 Portmeirion - You might be forgiven for thinking you were in southern Italy and not North Wales!
 This fascinating fantasy village built by Sir Clugh Williams-Ellis between 1925 & 1972 is set in sub-tropical gardens and woodlands and its beauty almost defies description.

-The Ffestiniog Railway which travels from Porthmadog to Blaenau Ffestiniog is a working narrow gauge line and is one of Wales' most popular 'Great Little Trains'.
-These once hauled slate to Porthmadog's quayside for shipping worldwide and today it is a passenger line.
+The Ffestiniog Railway travels from Porthmadog to Blaenau Ffestiniog.
+This working narrow gauge line is one of Wales' most popular 'Great Little Trains', once hauled slate to Porthmadog's quayside for shipping worldwide and today it is a passenger line.
 This 13.5 mile trip takes in wonderful Snowdonia scenery.

 Day 5 - Llangollen is steeped in myth and legend.
 As with so many ancient Welsh towns, it takes its name from its founding Saint.
 The famous Dee Bridge was built by Bishop Trevor of Trevor Hall in I345 and today is a scheduled ancient monument albeit that it was widened in the 1960’s to accommodate modern traffic.
 Llangollen became important because of its prominent position on the main London to Holyhead coaching road which was improved by Thomas Telford from 1815 and continued for some 15 years.
 The Llangollen Canal was also constructed around this and combined to bring considerable immigration into Llangollen during the early part of the 19th century.
 Walk or take a canal trip walking across the Pontcysyllte Aqueduct for splendid views.